-- In these case studies we want to identify illegal activities conducted through attaching USB devices to the computer - Two USB related incidents should be identified and investigated on the subject machine - \rightarrow WLAN USB tongle (case study III) - " Who was probably using the device? - " Which WLAN SSID was used? - " What was done with the WLAN connection? - Visited web pages - → Mass storage USB thumb drive (case study IV) - " Who was probably using the device? - " Is there evidence that files were illegally copied to the Windows host via that device? - " Is it possible to identify if sensitive data has been copied from the Windows host to the USB drive (e.g. theft of company data)?
+- In these case studies we want to identify illegal activities conducted through attaching USB devices to the computer

+- Two USB related incidents should be identified and investigated on the subject machine

+- → WLAN USB dongle (case study III)

+- " Who was probably using the device?

+- " Which WLAN SSID was used?

+- " What was done with the WLAN connection?

+- Visited web pages

+- → Mass storage USB thumb drive (case study IV)

+- " Who was probably using the device?

+- " Is there evidence that files were illegally copied to the Windows host via that device?

+- " Is it possible to identify if sensitive data has been copied from the Windows host to the USB drive (e.g. theft of company data)?

-- Identify all USB devices that have been attached to the computer with the tool USBDeview - → Launch the tool graphically from - C:\forensics\tools\usbdeview195\USBDeview.exe - Which of the users have been using these devices? - → What devices are listed? - → Interesting columns - " CreatedDate - Time of first usage of this very device.
-E.g. installation time for a WLAN adapter - " Last Plug/Unplug Date - Device currently plugged in: Time of plugin - Device currently not plugged in: Time when it was removed - " InstanceID - Unique identifier of the device for mapping connection data to the tongle in the registry
+- Identify all USB devices that have been attached to the computer with the tool USBDeview - → Launch the tool graphically from C:\forensics\tools\usbdeview195\USBDeview.exe - Which of the users have been using these devices? - → What devices are listed? - → Interesting columns (local time, not GMT!) - " CreatedDate - Time of first use of this very device.
+E.g. installation time for a WLAN adapter - " Last Plug/Unplug Date - Device currently plugged in: Time of plugin - Device currently not plugged in: Time when it was removed - " InstanceID - Unique identifier of the device for mapping connection data to the dongle in the registry

-- Find the user(s) who have been logged in while the tongle was plugged in - > In Cygwin: /cygdrive/c/forensics/tools \$ python who_was_logged_in.py 'yyy-mm-dd hh:mm:ss' - Identify connection data of the tongle (e.g. SSID, IP-Address, ...) and map the tongle to the one listed by usbdeview - → When accessing a WLAN, its SSID is stored: HKLM\Software\Microsoft\WZCSVC\Parameters\Interfaces - " Subkeys look like GUIDs with values for "ActiveSettings", "Static#000?", ... - " The values for "#Static000?" contain the SSIDs at offset 0x14 - → Note down the GUIDs of the interfaces and search for a link between these GUIDs and the USB device in question (intentified by InstanceID from USBDeview) - " Search in the registry for the "InstanceID" of the USB tongle and try to match one of the given GUIDs - → IP address information for this connection (last only): HKLM\System\ControlSet00?\Services\Tcpip\Parameters\Interfaces - " Look for the same "GUID" key as of the WLAN! - " Dhcp: Data on DHCP server, assigned address, netmask, default gateway, domain, nameservers, ... - " LeaseObtainedTime/-TerminatesTime: Unix 23 Bit Timestamp - When the Address was received and what is the definite last time it could have been used (but not: was used!) - " See: "What are Control Sets"? - http://support.microsoft.com/kb/100010
+- Find the user(s) who have been logged in while the dongle was plugged in - → In Cygwin: /cygdrive/c/forensics/tools \$ python who_was_logged_in.py 'yyy-mm-dd hh:mm:ss' - Identify connection data of the dongle (e.g. SSID, IP-Address, ...) and map the dongle to the one listed by usbdeview - → When accessing a WLAN, its SSID is stored: HKLM\Software\Microsoft\WZCSVC\Parameters\Interfaces - Subkeys look like GUIDs with values for "ActiveSettings", "Static#000?", ... - The values for "#Static000?" contain the SSIDs at offset 0x14 - Note down the GUIDs of the interfaces and search for a link between these GUIDs and the USB device in question (intentified by InstanceID from USBDeview) - " Search in the registry for the "InstanceID" of the USB dongle and match the given GUID - → IP address information for this connection (last only): HKLM\System\ControlSet00?\Services\Tcpip\Parameters\Interfaces - " Look for the same "GUID" key as of the WLAN! - " Dhcp: Data on DHCP server, assigned address, netmask, default gateway, domain, nameservers, ... - " LeaseObtainedTime/-TerminatesTime: Unix 23 Bit Timestamp - When the Address was received and what is the definite last time it could have been used (but not: was used!) - " See: "What are Control Sets"? - http://support.microsoft.com/kb/100010

-- We now know - \rightarrow Who used the tongle - \rightarrow When it was used - → Basic connection settings, like e.g. used SSID - What is of interest next is what the user did do with the Internet connection - → In case of this Internet connection, a good starting point is to investigate artefacts left from web browser usage - → Every browser has its own way of storing files " In our scenario we restrict ourselfs to the Internet Explorer
+- We now know

+- → Who used the dongle

+- → When it was used

+- → Basic connection settings, like e.g. the SSID used

+- What is of interest next is what the user did with the Internet connection - → In case of this Internet connection, a good starting point is to investigate artifacts left from web browser usage - → Every browser has its own way of storing files - " In our scenario we restrict ourselves to the Internet Explorer - " In practice the browser(s) actually used would have to be identified and then all of them investigated